vinayakkarora/gpsbasedtoll/README.md

 2) Discouted fare (Return Journey within 24hrs)
 3) Vacation fare (Higher Fare for vacation months)

-Ability to view and add money to your balance wallet
+Ability to view and add money to your balance wallet.
+Login and Sign Up (When you sign up you get 10000 joining money)

 View Trip History